short conversation between two friends about study

-Intermediate Listening Series 1 Lesson 9- Dialogue about Student Life in English
+Intermediate Listening Series 1 Lesson 9- Short Conversation Between Two Friends about Study

-In this lesson, you listen to an English conversation between two people talking about student life.
+In this lesson, you listen to an English conversation between two people having dialogue about student life.

 Previous Listening Lesson